 - Respect – We believe all people have worth; we embrace diversity, and we always treat people with respect.

 - Responsibility – We use our resources responsibly and act in the interest of the entire community.

 Over the years, YMCAs have led the way for a host of activities that help define America as we know it.
 James Naismith, a physical education teacher at the YMCA Training School (Springfield College), invented basketball in 1891 and W. G. Morgan invented volleyball at the Holyoke YMCA in 1895.
-Lifeguards at every beach and pool in America can trace their roots to the YMCA.
-The organization has also set standards in community recreation, non-profit capital fundraising, and community disaster relief, among many other services.
+Lifeguards at every beach and pool in America can trace their roots to the Y. The organization has also set standards in community recreation, non-profit capital fundraising, and community disaster relief, among many other services.

 Today the Y is as diverse and strong as it has ever been.
 With a focus on “Activating America,” addressing issues of childhood obesity and lifestyle-related chronic diseases in adults, the Y is prioritizing efforts to support its members as they focus on living healthy lifestyles.